Nithin1503/M1_SCIENTIFICCALUCULATOR_UTILITY/1_Requirements/README.md

   * By using c programming.
   * Using softwares like visual studiocode, github etc
   * It takes input from users and perform operations.

+## SWOT ANALYSIS:

+## STRENGTH
+  * Easy to use.
+  * Faster caluculations.
+  * Helps students and shopkeepers in mathematical operations.

+## WEAKNESS
+  * Solar based.
+  * No light facility.

+## OPPURTUNITIES
+  * Too many General stores, Medical shops, resturants, Hotels, Schools etc.
+  * Large number of students and shopkeepers.

+## THREAT
+  * More advanced  mobile phones are used instead of caluculators.